AzizBahloul/Don-t-Blink/README.md

-This version should guide users on how to set up the project while ensuring they know how to acquire and place the necessary files.
+This `README.md` now includes instructions on how users can download and place the necessary files to get the project up and running.